 Many studies have linked severe stress and trauma to autoimmune diseases like lupus or rheumatoid arthritis (7).
 But, in addition to directly or indirectly causing a disease, being under stress can also slow down your healing process or even trigger a flare.

-Luckily, you can find many ways to cope with stressful situations, relieve your pain, and overall feel your best.
+Luckily, you can find ways to cope with stressful situations, relieve your pain, and overall feel your best.
 Meditation and relaxation techniques are some examples, but not the only ones:

 Supplements that Promote Health & Well-Being